tplinderoth/PopGenomicsTools/README.md

 .pedstat1<br>
 **(1) ID** : Ancestor ID.<br>
 **(2) N_GENOME_COPIES** : Expected number of ancestor genome copies in focal cohort.<br>
-**(3) GENOME_PROPORTION** : Proportion of the total expected genomic copies from all ancestors in the focal cohort derived from the given ancestor.
+**(3) GENOME_PROPORTION** : Proportion of the total expected genomic copies from all ancestors in the focal cohort from the given ancestor.

 .topo<br>
 Pedigree representation of each ancestral lineage.